wso2-attic/ballerina-integrator/docs/content/src/develop/running-as-a-java-program.md

 }
 ```

 The config key is `hellouser`.
 To pass a value to this config from the CLI, we can run the following command.
-The `-e` argument passes the key and value to the program.

 Now you can pass the value of `hellouser` in the `java -jar` command itself as shown below: